Search

 TM22-20

 90 days.
 Solanum lycopersicum.
 Open Pollinated.
 Brandywine Yellow Tomato.
 The plant produces good yields of large 1 to 1 ½ lb yellow beefsteak tomatoes.
-It has a rich old fashioned tomato flavor.
+It is a popular heirloom tomato variety prized for its large, flavorful, golden-yellow to yellow-orange fruits.
+It has a rich, old-fashioned tomato flavor.
 Perfect for sandwiches, salads, and slicing.
-Some say it's better tasting than Pink Brandywine Tomato.
+Some say it tastes better than the Pink Brandywine Tomato.
+Also known as Yellow Brandywine Tomato.
+An heirloom variety from Charles Knoy of Indiana.
 The plant has potato leaf foliage.
 An excellent choice for home gardens.
-An heirloom variety from Charles Knoy of Indiana, USA.
+An heirloom variety from the USA.
 Indeterminate.

 $3.00 $2.50